asamy/ksm/README.md

 ## Reporting bugs (or similar)

-You can report bugs by using Github issues, please provide the following:
+You can report bugs using Github issues, please provide the following:

 - System information (version including build number, CPU information perhaps codename too)
 - The git tree hash